About WatchGuard DNSWatch

 - Network Protection — DNS protection and content filter enforcement on your network (with or without a Firebox)

-- Off-Network Protection — DNS protection and content filter enforcement on portable assets that have the DNSWatchGO Client installed
+- Off-Network Protection — DNS protection and content filter enforcement on portable assets that have the DNSWatchGO Client or the DNSWatchGO Chrome extension installed

 DNSWatchGO Client is an application that you install on portable computers that leave your network, such as employee laptops.
 DNSWatchGO simultaneously forwards DNS requests to the DNSWatch resolvers and the upstream DNS resolvers.
 DNSWatch resolvers compare the requested domain to the lists of malicious domains in the Domain Feed and to domains in filtered categories.